alexzanderallen01/CSE310_Week02_Tic_Tax_Toe/README.md

 - [stackoverflow](https://stackoverflow.com): This was the form I gathered a lot of ideas from and found a lot of tips on how to make things either better or how to make things work.
 - [github](https://github.com/jcscruggs/WPF-Checkers/tree/master/checkers_game) &
 - [github](https://github.com/dotnet/dotnet-console-games/tree/main/Projects/Checkers): These are 2 other c# checker games I looked through & spented a lot of time trying to understand & research.
 Both of them generate a board out side of the console and are a lot more complex then what I ever planned on doing, but they helped me get a much better understanding on the tools I can use to make my program.
 None of their code is in my project, but I did get some ideas from them that are somewhat implemented into my project so I wanted to give them credit.
+- [github](https://github.com/ruskpr/chess): This is the project I studied a bit for how they handled chess moves & how they made their program move in a pop up window instead of the console like I have been using.

 list of things that I need to fix or improve in the future:
-- Fix player 2 being able to take their turn after player 1 wins
+- Fix the game board class
-- change the player movement to its own class
+- finish the player movement classes for the checkers and chess game
-- add in getting a queen & queen movement
+- make the game work in a pop out window